kreativan/wirekit-core/README.md

 * WireKit PRO
 * UIkit Starter
 * Boostrap Starter
+* Online updates.
+1 click updates using custom module ui and github.
 * Customizer for UIkit, WireKit UI and/or other framworks.
 To manage colors/fonts/backgrounds/ etc... from the admin UI
 * User management on front-end.
 Login, registration, user profile
 * UI Library.
 One click install layouts, pages, structured content etc...